 Some geologists consider the Antarctandes, also known as the Antarctic Peninsula cordillera, the southernmost continuation of the Andes system in Antarctica.

 South America topographic map, Andes system along the western coast

 The Andes are a Mesozoic-era orogenic belt of mountains along the Pacific Ring of Fire.
-The mountain range is the result of plate tectonics processes, caused by the subduction of oceanic crust beneath the South American Plate.
+The mountain range results from plate tectonics processes caused by the subduction of oceanic crust beneath the South American Plate.